jasonheesanglee/dangam/README.md

 - **Sentence Emotion Segmentation**: DanGam segments sentences and identifies their overarching emotional tone (positive, negative, or neutral).
 - **Word-Level Emotion Analysis**: It goes deeper into the emotional analysis by evaluating the sentiment of individual words within the context of their sentences.
 - **Customizability**: Flexible configuration options allow users to tailor the analysis to specific requirements.
-- **Support for Korean Language**: Specifically fine-tuned for Korean language texts, offering more reliable results than general-purpose sentiment analysis tools.
+- **Support for Korean Language**: Specifically for Korean language texts, offering more reliable results than general-purpose sentiment analysis tools.

 ## Quick Start
 ```